Safe Sleeping for Babies

 To prevent a baby from being trapped, smothered, or strangled check and be sure:

-- The crib mattress fits the frame.
+- The crib mattress fits the frame and is no thicker than 15 cm.
 There should be no gaps bigger than 3 cm between the mattress and frame when the mattress pushes into the corners of the crib.

 - The crib bars are less than 6 cm apart.

 - There are no knobs or items on a crib that could catch a baby's clothing.
 If a baby tries to climb out of a crib and catches his or her clothing, the baby could strangle.